quantumjim/Quantum-Computation-course-Basel/README.md

 ### Take-Home Exercises

 Four sets of take-home exercises set throughout the course.
 There will be hints sessions at 16:15 on the dates that these are set.
 Solutions will be presented after the exercises have been graded.
+The grades from the take-home exercices determine the grade of the "Exercise" module.

 * [Exercise 1](exercises/Exercise1.ipynb): Set 30/09, due 14/10.
 * [Exercise 2](exercises/ex2_graded.pdf): Set 21/10, due 4/11.